 You can use the Monetate Inspector to verify that the tag is working.

-While you can install the Monetate tag through a tag management system (TMS), the timing of the TMS to the page can hinder performance if the TMS cannot place the tag onto the page prior to the
+While you can install the Monetate tag using a tag management system (TMS), the timing of the TMS to the page can hinder performance if the TMS cannot place the tag onto the page prior to the

 DOMContentLoad window event.